 - Cravings for the drug

 How long withdrawal symptoms last depends on a number of factors.
-These include the length of time using the drug, the amount taken, and the overall health of the person.
-Another factor that influences the amount of time opiate withdrawal symptoms last is if the individual has stopped “cold turkey” or is gradually stepping down their intake.
+These include the length of time a person is using the drug, the amount a person has taken, and a person’s overall health.
 Symptoms typically last from a few days to a few weeks.
 They taper down in terms of severity after the first several days.

 The NIH describes opioid withdrawal as “a life-threatening condition resulting from opioid dependence”.
 This makes it imperative that a person undergoing withdrawal from opioids is monitored by a medical professional.
-An individual who has returned home from an initial detoxification program or otherwise needs home remedies for opiate withdrawal may not know where to start.
+However, this doesn’t mean that their care team will not make use of at-home remedies throughout the detoxification process.

 The following approaches can help ease symptoms:

 Staying hydrated: Vomiting and diarrhea often occur when a person undergoes opiate withdrawal.
-Both of these contribute to a person becoming dehydrated, making it important to make sure to stay hydrated.
-Dehydration can land a person in the hospital, so make sure to drink plenty of water and other hydrating fluids.
-Drinks with electrolytes, such as Pedialyte, can help assist in hydration.
-Avoid consuming coffee, tea, soda, and alcohol, which can dehydrate the body.
+Both of these contribute to a person becoming dehydrated.
+Your care team will make sure you drink plenty of water and other hydrating fluids during detox.
+Drinks with electrolytes, such as Pedialyte, can especially be helpful.
+Substances such as coffee, tea, and soda will be avoided as they can dehydrate the body.

 Eat Healthy and Exercise: While these may seem like standard recommendations for good health, they can contribute to a reduction in symptoms of opiate withdrawal.
 Indulging in comfort foods and junk food choices often contribute to lethargic feelings.
-Eating regular, well-balanced meals helps keep the mind focused and the body in good condition.
+Instead, you will be given regular, well-balanced meals to keep your mind focused and your body in good condition.
 Exercise releases endorphins, which can help elevate a person’s mood.
 Exercise has been shown to reduce anxiety and help reduce the odds of relapsing.

 Over-the-Counter Medications: Some of the withdrawal symptoms that result from going off opioids can be treated with over-the-counter medicines.
-People often experience diarrhea, nausea, body aches, and cold-like symptoms.
-Having a supply of helpful medications that address these conditions can help a person get through bouts of them.
+People often experience diarrhea, nausea, body aches, and cold-like symptoms while detoxing.
+Carefully monitored doses of medications that address these conditions can make a person feel much better.

 Acupuncture: Many people do not associate the ancient Chinese art of acupuncture with drug withdrawal symptom treatment.
 Many studies have shown a correlation between receiving a round of acupuncture treatments and the relief of withdrawal symptoms.
 Acupuncture involves the insertion of tiny needles in key pressure points of the body.
 While many fear the process may be painful, most people report little to no pain during the procedure.

-Make Plans For Your Comfort: Opiate withdrawal symptoms can cause a person to feel discomfort.
-Make sure to have clean sheets and a source for cold air to combat sweating.
-Soft blankets and a comfortable bed to retreat to help when a person feels shaky or cold.
-Plan for entertainment that raises the spirit and occupies the mind.
-Streaming favorite TV shows and comedic movies can help a person stay focused and upbeat.
-Playlists full of inspirational music often help elevate an individual’s mood, making it easier to keep their eyes on their goals.
+Make Plans For Your Comfort: As your body rids itself of toxins, you will always have clean sheets and a source of cold air to combat sweating.
+Your blankets will be soft and your bed comfortable.
+Speak with your care team about planning entertainment that raises the spirit and occupies the mind.
+Streaming favorite TV shows and comedic movies can help you stay focused and upbeat.
+Additionally, a playlist full of inspirational music will help elevate your mood, and make it easier to keep your eyes on your goals.